Can we apply for a capital grant or core costs?

 How much can we apply for?

 We like to think that the grants we award reflect our own priorities and the level of need.
-The minimum grant is £1,000 and most grants awarded are between £1,000 and £6,000, with occasional larger sums being awarded.
-In 2014, we gave more than £500,000, to 126 different charities.
+The minimum grant is £1,000 and most grants awarded are between £1,000 and £10,000, with occasional larger sums being awarded.
+In 2021, we gave more than £350,000, to 54 different charities, although these figures are skewed somewhat by the special circumstances of covid.

 What exactly do you make grants for?